 One- to Four-Family Residential Real Estate Lending.
 Historically, we have emphasized the origination of one- to four-family residential real estate loans.
-At December 31, 2022, we had \$138.0 million of loans secured by one- to four-family residential real estate, representing 47.5% of our total loan portfolio.
+At December 31, 2021, we had \$113.1 million of loans secured by one- to four-family residential real estate, representing 42.7% of our total loan portfolio.
 We originate both fixed-rate and adjustable-rate residential mortgage loans.
-At December 31, 2022, the one- to four-family residential mortgage loans held in our portfolio due after December 31, 2023 were comprised of 96.1% fixed-rate loans and 3.9% adjustable-rate loans.
-At that date, the average outstanding one- to four-family residential real estate loan balance was \$103,000 and the largest outstanding residential loan had a principal balance of \$836,000.
-Virtually all of the one- to four-family residential real estate loans we originate are secured by properties located in our market area or surrounding counties.
+At December 31, 2021, the one- to four-family residential mortgage loans held in our portfolio due after December 31, 2022 were comprised of 96.7% fixed-rate loans and 3.3% adjustable-rate loans.
+At that date, the average outstanding one- to four-family residential real estate loan balance was \$86,000 and the largest outstanding residential loan had a principal balance of \$471,000.
+Virtually all of the one- to four-family residential real estate loans we originate are secured by properties located in our market area.
 Due to consumer demand in the low interest rate environment, in recent years most of our originations are fixed-rate loans secured by one- to four-family residential real estate.
 See "- Originations, Sales and Purchases of Loans."

-In 2022, we engaged a third-party to assist in the origination of one- to four-family residential real estate loans.
+Recently, we engaged a third party to assist in the origination of one- to four-family residential real estate loans.
 Utilizing a third party to originate these loans will likely result in slightly lower average yields on our one-to four-family residential real estate loans as we will be required to pay the originator a fee at the time of purchase.

-We expect to continue to purchase one- to four-family, owner-occupied residential real estate loans from a third-party originator.
-These loans adhere to all of our credit, underwriting, and loan policy criteria and are comprised of conventional conforming loans and/or our product offerings to low- and moderate-income borrowers and/or to first time home buyers and are secured by homes located in central and western New York.
-The purchase price of these loans is the loan's principal balance plus a purchase fee based on the loan's principal balance.
-The loans are non-recourse to the seller (except for certain contractual representations) and the contractual agreement prohibits re-solicitation by the seller for a defined period of time.
-After purchase, we provide all servicing and collections activities.
-The note, collateral, and loan documentation are transferred by assignment.
+We expect to purchase one- to four-family, owner-occupied residential real estate loans from a third-party originator.
+These loans will adhere to all of our credit, underwriting, and loan policy criteria and will be comprised of conventional conforming loans and/or our product offerings to low- and moderate-income borrowers and/or to first time home buyers and are expected to be secured by homes located in central and western New York.
+The purchase price of these loans will be the loan's principal balance plus a purchase fee based on the loan's principal balance.
+The loans will be non-recourse to the seller (except for certain contractual representations) and the contractual agreement will prohibit re-solicitation by the seller for a defined period of time.
+After purchase, we will provide all servicing and collections activities.
+The note, collateral, and loan documentation will be transferred by assignment.
 Although we believe that we have procedures in place to review and assess the risks of this third-party vendor relationship, because these parties are not our employees, we assume risks associated with unsatisfactory origination procedures, including compliance with federal, state, and local laws.